-Hometown: Portland, Oregon Education: B.A. in Applied Linguistics and Spanish, Minor in French from Portland State University Work Experience: I’ve spent the last three summers working on the ground with the Israeli-Palestinian conflict as a part of various non-profit organizations.
+Hometown: Portland, Oregon Education: B.A. in Applied Linguistics and Spanish, Minor in French Work Experience: I’ve spent the last three summers working on the ground with the Israeli-Palestinian conflict as a part of various non-profit organizations.
 I have also worked with diaspora communities from other Middle Eastern ethnolinguistic minority groups like the Assyrians, Chaldeans, Syriacs, Arameans, and Kurds.
 Why I Chose MAGES: I chose MAGES because of its exceptional reputation as well as the interdisciplinary approach to the Trans-Atlantic relationship.
 Intended Academic Focus: I am interested in national vs pan-European identity constructions, as well as the impact of European-American diaspora communities and their interaction with the Trans-Atlantic relationship.